Lake Worth Texas Baseball

 Determining the Right Bat Weight

-Most bats are also weighted in ounces and Manufacturers have done a great job in balancing the bat's weight to its length.
-Many bats have a weight-to-length ratio, often shown as -4, -6, -10, etc. This basically means a 30-inch bat with a -10 ratio weighs 20 ounces.
+Bats are measured in weight in ounces as well and Manufacturers have done a great job in balancing the bat's weight to its length.
+Many bats have a weight-to-length ratio, often shown as -3, -5, -6, -10 and as light as -13 etc. This basically means a 30-inch bat with a -10 ratio weighs 20 ounces.
+High school requires BBCOR .50 at a -3 with a 1.15 BPF.
+And Certified for the league you play for ie Pony Certified, USSSA Certified, etc. Pony doesn't allow 2 3/4" barrel but does allow 2 5/8" barrels, so check your leagues rules before buying a bat to make sure it's a legal bat for your league play.

 Here is one thing that I hear all the time, if the player can hold the bat straight out and level with one arm then that bat will be just fine.... ....This is just Hog Wash.... and here is one example of why this just doesn't work for all players, some players may have the upper body strength to hold the bat straight but they have a real slow swing.